ctcDNightmare/avorion-scrapyardplus/README.md

 * get discounts for bulk orders and your current standing with the owner of the scrapyard

 ## Installation
+1. download extract the [mod](https://github.com/ctcDNightmare/avorion-scrapyardplus/files/1301082/ScrapyardPlus-1.0.0.zip) into your avorion folder

-1. insert the following code:
+2. insert the following code:
 ``
 require("mods/ScrapyardPlus/scripts/entity/merchants/scrapyard") -- DNightmare/ScrapyardPlus
 ``
-at the end of the original scrapyard file:
+at the very end of the original scrapyard file:
 ``data/scripts/entity/merchants/scrapyard.lua``

-2. extract the mod into your avorion folder

 3. done